Functions

 This page contains the documentation for all exported functions.

-Main Function
+The Main Function

-The main function bo!(::BossProblem; kwargs...)
+The main function bo!(problem::BossProblem; kwargs...)

 performs the Bayesian optimization.
-It augments the dataset and updates the model parameters and/or hyperparameters stored in problem.data
+It augments the dataset (problem.data

 .